matryer/xbar/xbarapp.com/articles/2021/03/13/Upgrading-BitBar-plugins-to-make-use-of-new-xbar-features.md

 # Plus, there are new features

-xbar brings a few new features that you may like to make use of in your plugin.
+xbar brings a few new features that you may like to use in your plugin.

 ## Keyboard shortcuts